jaimebuelta/ffind/docs/ENV_VARIABLES.md

     ffind something
     FFIND_CASE_SENSITIVE=1 ffind something

 - FFIND_SORT: Return the results sorted.
-This is slower, and is mainly thought to ensure consistency on the tests, as some filesystems may order files differently
+This is slower, and is mainly to ensure consistency on the tests, as some filesystems may order files differently
 - FFIND_CASE_SENSITIVE: Search is case sensitive.
 Equivalent to `-c` flag
 - FFIND_CASE_INSENSITIVE: Search is case insensitive.
 Equivalent to `-i` flag.